 This month, the topic of loneliness takes center stage.
 It can creep into our daily lives while we are distracted — busy handling the next task on our list.

 Have your ever felt that you have been singled out unfairly?
 Or maybe you weren’t included in that conversation or asked to that event?

 The feeling of being isolated or excluded while everyone else seems to be included can play havoc with our self esteem, and thereby, our self efficacy.

-Intellectually, we may be able to “talk ourselves down”, however, emotionally, it is a much harder battle to win.
+Intellectually, you and I may be able to “talk ourselves down”, however, emotionally, it is a much harder battle to win.
 We can misinterpret the causes of our feelings and emotions about being alone, and when we do, the stories we tell ourselves can harm us and prevent us from moving forward.
-This can become a self fulfilling prophecy.

 In loneliness: Human Nature and the Need for Social Connection, the authors, Cacioppio and Patrick write about how this misinterpretation can confuse us and lead us to reinforce the death spiral of beliefs that lead us to feel even more isolated.

 The person who starts out with a painful, even frightening sensation of being alone may begin to see dangers everywhere on the social landscape.
 Filtered through the lens of lonely social cognition, other people may appear more critical, competitive, denigrating or otherwise unwelcoming.
 These kinds of interpretations quickly become expectations, as loneliness turns the perfectly normal fear of negative evaluation into a readiness to fend off blows.Ibid. (pg.
 15) John T. Cacioppio and William Patrick

 It Doesn’t Have to be That Way

 There are ways that we can manage the consequences of loneliness, so that, we can reconnect to ourselves, reconnect with others and perceive events in a healthier way.
 When we manage our feelings effectively, we reduce struggle and suffering.

 The Inclusion Protocol